mesosphere/spark-build/docs/user-docs.md

 $ dcos package uninstall --app-id=<app-id> spark
 ```

-The Spark Dispatcher persists state in Zookeeper, so to fully uninstall the Spark DCOS package, you must go to `http://<dcos-url>/exhibitor`, click on `Explorer`, and delete the znode corresponding to your instance of Spark.
+The Spark dispatcher persists state in Zookeeper, so to fully uninstall the Spark DCOS package, you must go to `http://<dcos-url>/exhibitor`, click on `Explorer`, and delete the znode corresponding to your instance of Spark.
 By default this is `spark_mesos_Dispatcher`.

 ## Runtime Configuration Change